voidus/pdfposter/pdfposter.rst

           package.

 -p BOX, --poster-size=BOX    Specify the poster size.
 See below for *BOX*.
-         Since pdfposter will autonomously choose for rotation, always specify a 'portrait' poster size (i.e. higher then wide).
+         pdfposter will autonomously choose scaling and rotation to best fit the input onto the poster (see EXAMPLES below).

 	 If you give neither the *-s* nor the *-p* option, the default poster size is identical to the media size.